UCSFMemoryAndAging/macpie/doc/source/getting_started/install.rst

     $ deactivate

 If you want to re-enter the virtual environment just follow the same instructions above about activating a virtual environment.
-There’s no need to re-create the virtual environment.
+There's no need to re-create the virtual environment.

 Installing MACPie with Anaconda